-Based on our data, the dental profession is the hardest hit financially of any graduate level profession by the Coronavirus.
+Based on our surveys, the dental profession was the hardest hit financially of any graduate level profession by the Coronavirus.

-Our results show that the financial crisis faced by dentists deepened in April, but dentists are beginning the long process of economic recovery in May.
+Our results show that the financial crisis faced by dentists deepened in April, but dentists are beginning the long process of economic recovery.

 How Do Dentists Compare to Other Professionals in This Recession?